-During scheduled lab sessions, only students enrolled in that particular section may be in the lab.
-At other hours, any 61A student may use the lab on a drop-in basis.
+During scheduled lab sessions. onlv students enrolled in that particular section may be in the lab.
+At other hours. http://inst.eecs.berkeley.edu/~cs61a/fa14/about.html any 61A student may use the lab on a drop-in basis.